Our Team

 Rayna Jancar, Registered Veterinary Technician

 Rayna was born here in Cambridge Ontario, and moved around to live in London, Calgary, and Toronto before moving back to her roots in Cambridge.
 She was able to spend a lot of time on her grandparents farm where she was always surrounded by animals.
 (Also where she discovered they weren’t just fun for eating!)
-Rayna went on to complete an Equine Coaching program at Humber College which led to her attending the Veterinary Technician Program at Sheridan College.
-Rayna describes going back to school in her 40’s to become a registered veterinary technician as one of her great professional accomplishments as it was a passion of hers for so long.
+Rayna went on to complete an Equine Coaching program at Humber College and joint Troy in 2008.
+After working in an assistant role she decided to attend veterinary technician school at Sheridan College while still employed at Troy Veterinary Services.
+Rayna describes going back to school in her 40s to become a registered veterinary technician as one of her great professional accomplishments as it was a passion of hers for so long.
 Away from the clinic Rayna enjoys being very involved with her church and going for hikes with her husband and Cane Corso, Frankie.

 Clarissa Chaisson, Veterinary Technician